-Join Sovereign Man: Confidential to…
+Join Sovereign Confidential to…

-Situated in East Central Europe and bordering on the Black Sea, Romania is a highly picturesque EU country with a decent quality passport – it scores a solid B+ Grade in the Sovereign Man Passport Index.
+Situated in East Central Europe and bordering on the Black Sea, Romania is a highly picturesque EU country with a decent quality passport – it scores a solid B+ Grade in the Sovereign Research Passport Index.

 Romania has been an astounding economic success story within the region over the last few years.
-It’s gone from strength to strength since the government reduced the red tape for businesses, and cut taxation to a flat 10% on most types of personal income.
+It’s gone from strength to strength since the government reduced the red tape for businesses and cut taxation to a flat 10% on most types of personal income.

-And if you’re of Romanian descent, the country’s Citizenship By Ancestry program can enable you to gain its citizenship and passport for next to nothing:
+And if you’re of Romanian descent, the country’s Citizenship by Ancestry program can enable you to gain its citizenship and passport for next to nothing:

 - Under Article 5 of the Romanian Citizenship Law (in Romanian), any child becomes a Romanian citizen at birth if at least one of their parents is a Romanian citizen, regardless of the child’s place of birth.

 - Under Article 10, you can apply if your parent or grandparent was Romanian.

 - Under Article 11, you can apply if your parent, grandparent, or great-grandparent was Romanian.

 Obtaining Romanian citizenship is possible for the following group of individuals.
 You are eligible for Romanian citizenship: